-The most important role in the risk management as part of the internal control system is assigned to the Supervisory Board of the Bank, which is responsible for risk management system establishment and oversight.
-The Supervisory Board defines strategies and policies for managing key risk types that the Bank is exposed to in its operations.
-In addition, the Supervisory Board is in charge of prior approval of large exposures to a single entity or a group of related entities exceeding 10% of the Bank's own equity as well as of increase of such exposures to above 20% of the Bank's own equity.
-The Bank's Audit Committee assists the Supervisory Board in performance of its function by considering the Bank's most important internal bylaws and enactments before these are adopted by the Supervisory Board.
-The Management Board of the Bank is in charge of implementation of the approved risk management strategies and policies, and adoption and implementation of the procedures for risk identification, measurement and assessment.
-Important role in the loan approval process is assigned to the Credit Committee, which assesses loan applications and makes about those within its competence level, or refers those and provides recommendations to a higher loan approval competence level.
+The most important role in the risk management as a part of internal control system is assigned to the Supervisory Board (SB) of the Bank, which is responsible for risk management system establishing and monitoring.
+SB is defining strategies and policies for managing key risk types that the Bank is exposed to in its operations.
+Also, SB is in charge of giving prior consent for the bank's exposure to each single person or a group of related persons which exceeds 10% of the bank's regulatory capital, and/or for the increase of this exposure in excess of 20% of bank's regulatory capital.
+Audit Committee is supporting SB in its functioning by considering the most important internal regulations of the Bank before final approval by SB.
+Management Board of the Bank is responsible for approval and implementation risk strategies and policies and for approval of risk management procedures i.e. procedures for identification, measuring, estimation and managing of risks.
+Important role in loan approval process is assigned to the Credit Committee, which is in charge of making decisions about credit applications within its competence level, or giving recommendation for higher credit approval competence level.

 Internal organization of the Bank ensures functional and organizational separation of risk management and other regular business activities.
-The Bank has a separate Risk Management Division in its organizational structure.
-Reporting line of relevant departments and the technical structures is organized directly to the member of the Management Board in charge of risk management, thereby ensuring avoidance of conflicts of interest and separation of the risk management and regular operating activities.
+The Bank has separate organizational unit that covers risk management - Risk Management Division (CRO division).

+CRO Division consists of three departments, one unit and two specialized teams: Strategic Risk Management and Control Department, Credit Underwriting Department, Special Credit Department, Financial and Market Risk Unit, Operational and Reputational Risk Technical structure and Internal Validation technical structure.
+All organizational units are directly subordinated to the member of Management Board, who is strictly in charge for risk management, which assures prevention of conflict of interests and separation of risk management and other regular operational activities of the Bank.